MrThearMan/sqlite3-cache/docs/ref.md

 ---

 #### *cache.update_many(...) → None*
-- dict_: dict — Cache keys with values to update to.
+- dict_: dict[str, Any] — Cache keys with values to update to.

 Update values to the cache for all keys in the given dict.
 Does nothing if key not in cache or expired.

 ---

 #### *cache.touch_many(...) → None*
-- keys: str — List of cache keys.
+- keys: list[str] — List of cache keys.
 - timeout: int = DEFAULT_TIMEOUT — How long the value is valid in cache.
   Negative numbers will keep the key in cache until manually removed.